 After leaving a bobby pin on the bathroom sink, I ended up with a pretty visible rust stain.
 It was impossible for me to remove it immediately with soapy water.

 Good-to-know!
-It is said that rust stains on ceramics are easy to remove if you use to correct rust remover.
-Otherwise you can damage pretty badly the pristine ceramic surface.
+It is said that rust stains on ceramics are easy to remove if you use the right rust remover.
+Otherwise, the ceramic surface may be seriously damaged.

 How to remove rust stains from ceramic surfaces

-Simple!
-Dip half a lemon in salt and scrub gently the stain!
-Ta-dam!
-The rust stain is gone!
+It’s that simple!
+Rub the stain gently with half a lemon dipped in salt!
+That’s it!
+There is no longer any rust stain!
 This simple combo will remove rust stains from ceramic surfaces in the blink of an eye.

-But, a friend in need is a friend indeed!
-So, you can also use Bar Keepers Friend as it follows:
+But a friend in need is a friend indeed!
+Hence, you may also use Bar Keepers Friend as follows: